apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Outlines the order for stopping and deleting components.
+<p>Outlines the order for stopping and deleting entities.
-This sequence is designed for components that require a graceful shutdown or have interdependencies.</p>
+This sequence is designed for entities that require a graceful shutdown or have interdependencies.</p>
-<p>Components that can be terminated independently or have no dependencies can be listed together in the same stage,
+<p>Entities that can be terminated independently or have no dependencies can be listed together in the same stage,
 separated by commas.</p>
 </td>
 </tr>